hull/hullstrap/bower_components/drop/docs/intro.md

 ### Features

-Because Drop is built on [Tether](http://github.hubspot.com/tether), you get all of the benefits of its effecient and powerful positioning.
+Because Drop is built on [Tether](http://github.hubspot.com/tether), you get all of the benefits of its efficient and powerful positioning.

 - Drops automatically reposition on page resizes and scrolls, reorienting to stay in view.
 - Drop uses GPU accelerated positioning to maintain 60fps scrolling, even with dozens or hundreds of drops on screen and complex animation